frankodoom/CountryData.Net/README.md

 ### Comming Soon
 * Support for more ISO Standard Country Data
-* Support for 3166 Country A3 Codes
+* Support for ISO 3166 Country A3 Codes
 * Country ShortCode Enums